👉 TAP TO SAVE 50% WITH CODE SPRING

 The Cleveland starters were dealt a tough hand to start the year, facing off against the Dodgers, Mariners, and Cubs.
 Cecconi was roughed up a bit by the Mariners in his debut, but turned in a gem against the Cubs, whiffing six hitters over six scoreless frames while allowing just one hit and one walk.

-He's available across 95% of leagues, and with the Guardians reputation for developing pitchers, I am intrigued with his potential.
-So let's see if anything sticks out here with Cecconi's profile.
+He's available across 95% of leagues, and with the Guardians' reputation for developing pitchers, I am intrigued by his potential.
+So, let's see if anything sticks out here with Cecconi's profile.

-The first thing that I noticed was that he tweaked his pitch mix quite a bit last season in Cleveland.
+The first thing that I noticed was that he tweaked his pitch mix quite a bit from last season.
 He was a pretty conventional fastball-slider-curveball-changeup guy in Arizona, but ditched his changeup and slider last year, while adding a cutter, sinker, and sweeper.

 This year, it looks like he's continuing the trend of lowering his four-seam usage, while throwing a lot more cutters, curveballs, and sweepers.
 He's primarily fastball, cutter, curveball to lefties, and has mixed in both the sweeper and sinker to righties.